bitcoin-api/bitcoin-app/README.md

 ## About
-A [React Native](https://reactnative.dev) bitcoin plugin component for effortlessly incorporating bitcoin functionality into your React Native apps.
+A [React Native](https://reactnative.dev) bitcoin app plugin component for effortlessly incorporating bitcoin functionality into your React Native apps.